 McFact #3: Stella Liebeck spent seven days in the hospital.
-She spent another three weeks recovering at home, where her daughter travelled to take care of her.
+She spent another three weeks recovering at home, where her daughter traveled to take care of her.

 Stella Liebeck's family initially asked McDonald's to cover her out-of-pocket expenses.
 This amounted to about $2,000 plus her daughter's lost wages.
 McDonald's offered $800.

 McFact #5: A McDonald's Quality Control manager testified that McDonald's knew of the risk of dangerously hot coffee.
 The company had no plans to either turn down the heat or warn their customers of the scalding danger.

 McFact #6: Another McDonald's witness testified that they had received 700 complaints before Stella Liebeck's case.